Integrate process improvement efforts with risk management.

 The IMES team of around 170 also manages support areas for the Department of Justice such as commercial and legal, finance, policy, contract monitoring and business intelligence.

 Simplifying processes to put process ownership closer to home.

-Before using Promapp, IMES captured and managed data in Word and Visio, which led to a lack of cohesion and consistency.
+Before using Nintex Promapp, IMES captured and managed data in Word and Visio, which led to a lack of cohesion and consistency.
 There were many different ways to follow procedures – and these procedures were often developed by people not directly involved in the dayto-day work.

 Staff had to work with complex systems and information was hard to find.
 Since ownership of the processes and procedures was unclear, many were rarely updated.
 The induction process was also lacking.

 These issues created an environment where processes were not well communicated and often not followed.